 2. Staten Island Boardwalk

 This might be a little bit out of the way, but it’s a great choice if you like to run by the beach.
 Running on the boardwalk is very easy on your knees, and hopefully you’ll get a nice ocean breeze to cool you off.
 No elevation changes make for an easy run, and you can decide how far you go before you turn around.
 The whole boardwalk is 2.5 miles long.

 3. Prospect Park

 If you live in Brooklyn, this is a great place to walk, bike or run.
-It’s much more scenic, but there are plenty of benches and water fountains if you’re thirsty or need to rest.
+It’s much more scenic and there are plenty of benches and water fountains if you’re thirsty or need to rest.
 More hills mean it’s more challenging, but you can choose the distance of your loop, ranging from 1.5 miles to 3.7 miles.

 4. Hudson River Greenway

-This route actually spans several Manhattan parks, for those who are looking for a very long run—about 12 miles.
+This route actually spans several Manhattan parks and is perfect for those who are looking for a very long run as it spans about 12 miles.
 You can go all the way from Fort Tryon Park to Battery Park, passing through Fort Washington Park and Riverside Park on the way.
-You can get a long cardio workout with virtually no elevation change.
+This is the perfect long cardio workout with virtually no elevation change.

 5. Van Cortlandt Park

 This park in the Bronx is where you should go if you really want a challenge.
 These running trails make up one of the country’s premiere cross country running courses.
 There’s a 3-mile or a 5-mile loop for you to try if you’re feeling ambitious.